Financials and budgeting

 Labor

 The cost of employee salaries and benefits.
-It can be the direct cost of labor for a specific construction project or indirect cost of labor for administrative staff and bookkeepers.
+It can be the direct cost of labor for a specific construction project or indirect labor costs for administrative staff and bookkeepers.

 Equipment